jvgiv/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?
+Describe allows you to section off your tests so you can group them properly.
+Describe holds as many it() functions as you want it to

 1. What is the point of `Test Driven Development`?
 What do you think about this approach?
+Test driven dev is where you write the tests first and then write the code.
+I am not the biggest fan of this.

 1. Mention three types of automated tests.
+Unit, integration, ui

 ## Project Set Up